HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 A *graph* is defined as a set of nodes or *vertices* that are connected by *edges*.
 In a directed graph, each edge has a direction, usually indicated through arrows. *Directed acyclic graphs* don't allow circular relationships beween nodes.
 We take a more detailed look at graphs in a dedicated article that you can find [here](https://academy.horizen.global/technology/expert/a-relative-the-dag/#what-is-a-dag).

 The graphic above shows a *directed acyclic graph* of the UTXO model on the left.
-Each state represents a block in the blockchain, each UTXO comprises a node in the DAG and each transaction is represented by one or more edges originating from a UTXO.
+Each state represents a block in the blockchain, each transaction output comprises a node in the DAG and each transaction is represented by one or more edges originating from a transaction output.
+Hence, an *unspent* transaction output does not have an edge originating from it.
+In the example above the transaction outputs 3, 5, 6, and 7 are unspent.

 On the right, the graphics shows a representation of the different states in the account model.
 With each new block the state of the system is updated, according to the transactions that are contained in the block.
+The number of accounts remains constant independent of the number of transactions conducted, as long as the number of users or [smart contracts]({{ site.baseurl }}{% post_url /technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts %}) remains constant.

 The conceptual difference is, that the account model updates user balances globally.
-The UTXO model on the other hand only records transaction receipts and account balances are calculated on the client side by adding up the available unspent transaction outputs (UTXOs).
+The UTXO model on the other hand only records transaction receipts and the account balances are calculated on the client side by adding up the available unspent transaction outputs (UTXOs).

 ## The UTXO Model

-no accounts or wallets.
-TX consumes existing UTXOs and creates new ones.

-cash analogy: user has $50 USD, can have a single 50 bill or a combination of other bills.
-User with balance of 50 ZEN same story.
+The UTXO model does not have a concept of accounts or wallets on the protocol level.
+It is entirely based on individual transactions, grouped in blocks.
+A comparison with cash holds suprisingly well.
+A user that holds 50 ZEN might be in controll of a single UTXO worth this amount, or any arbitrary combination of UTXOs that add up to 50 ZEN.
+If he had $50, he might hold a single bill or a combination of smaller denominations.

-Transaction outputs must be spent as a whole because the records in old blocks cannot be edited after the fact.
-When you create a transaction using a UTXO but only want to spend parts of the amount, you will transfer the excess amount of money to a self-controlled address.
+Transaction outputs must be spent as a whole because the records in previous blocks cannot be edited after the fact, in other words the amount of these outputs cannot be reduced.
+When a transaction is created spending a UTXO but the user doesn't want to transfer the entire amount the excess money is sent to a self-controlled address as change.
+This is analogous to a payer receiving change from the payee if he "overpays" with his $50 bill, because the banknote cannot be divided.

-Cash analogy: spend bills and get change, bill cannot be divided.

-difference: where you rely on the counterparty to return change you create change in UTXO model yoursewlf.
-It is part of the spending transaction you create yourself.
+There are two important difference though.
+Where the payer relies on its counterparty to return the change in case of a cash payment they create the change output in the UTXO model; it is part of the spending transaction they create themselves.
+The other difference is that cash exists in defined, *discrete* denominations, whereas transaction outputs can have arbitrary values.

-Difference to cash is TX fee and discrete values.
-UTXO can have an arbitrary value.

-In the UTXO model a users wallet calculates the current balance based on the available unspent transaction outputs.
-A transaction output can have one of two distinct states: it can either be *spent* or *unspent*.

-No need to maintain states for each wallet or address. -> client side

-"A user’s wallet keeps track of a list of unspent transactions associated with all addresses owned by the user, and the balance of the wallet is calculated as the sum of those unspent transactions."
+Since there is no concept of accounts or wallets on the protocol level the "burden" of maintaining a user's balance is shifted to the client side.
+Wallets maintain a record of all addresses derived from the generated private key(s) and monitor the blockchain for all associated transactions.
+The sum of all unspent transaction outputs it can controll is the current balance.

 ### State Transitions in the UTXO Model

+In the UTXO model each transaction can transition the system to a new state, but because transitioning to a new state with each transaction is infeasible they are batched into blocks and each new block presents a state transition of the system.
+In the example below we look at a state transition in the UTXO model and for simplicity we consider only a single transaction taking place.

 ![UTXO model](/assets/post_files/technology/expert/4.1-utxo-vs-account/TODO-state-transition-utxo.jpg)

-in utxo the record of the transaction being added to the ledger is itself a state transition.
+to spend a UTXO it needs to be unlocked. the spending conditions are defined in the Pubkey Script included in each transaction output.
+The data necessary to satisfy this script is provided with the spending transaction in the Signature Script.

+"Transactions can be trivially verified in parallel.
+It is impossible for two transactions to affect the same UTXO.
+This is due to the stateless nature of UTXO transactions."

 ## The Account Model